-Should any unforeseen issues arise, the Division has the authority to revoke or amend this permit.
-As detailed in this authorization, the Division shall be notified if, during the conduct of operations, a surface use conflict occurs.
-All operations conducted under this permit are subject to inspection by the Division, and if damage occurs, appropriate interest holders will be engaged, and corrective action will be prescribed.
-The Division will impose additional provisions as necessary under 11 AAC 96.040 at any time during the activity approved under this authorization to minimize impacts and conflicts.
+Should any unforeseen issues arise, the Division has the authority to amend or revoke this permit.
+As detailed in this permit, the Division shall be notified if, during the conduct of activities, a surface use conflict occurs.
+All activities conducted under this permit are subject to inspection by the Division, and if damage occurs, appropriate interest holders will be engaged and corrective action will be prescribed.
+The Division will impose additional provisions as necessary under 11 AAC 96.040 at any time during the activity approved under this permit to minimize impacts and conflicts.

-The Division considered all facts material to this application including the permit provisions contained in this authorization in accordance with 11 AAC 96.040(b).
-The Division has determined that this permit and attached provisions for this non-permanent activity as conditioned is in the state's interest.
+The Division considered all facts material to this application including the permit provisions contained in this authorization per 11 AAC 96.040(b).
+The Division has determined that this permit as conditioned by the attached provisions for this non-permanent activity is in the state's interest.
 Stipulations in this permit authorization are necessary to protect the state's interest and the public interest.